Table of contents

 a) Own store

 Setting up your own store on Shoper means you have full control over your e-commerce site.
-You are not limited by any restrictions of other platforms, nor do you have to share your profits with other providers.
+Any restrictions of other platforms do not limit you, nor do you have to share your profits with other providers.
 It’s your own piece of the internet where you can create your brand, build customer trust and grow your business according to your needs.

 b) Domain selection